Synthetixio/synthetix-docs/content/integrations/guide.md

     <span class="wtb-ew-v1" style="width: 560px; display:inline-block"><script src="https://www.worldtimebuddy.com/event_widget.js?h=100&md=5/10/2020&mt=23.00&ml=0.50&sts=0&sln=0&wt=ew-ltc"></script><i><a target="_blank" href="https://www.worldtimebuddy.com/">Time converter</a> at worldtimebuddy.com</i><noscript><a href="https://www.worldtimebuddy.com/">Time converter</a> at worldtimebuddy.com</noscript><script>window[wtb_event_widgets.pop()].init()</script></span>

-    On `May 10, 2020 11pm UTC` (7PM May 10 ET, 9AM May 11 AEST), we will switch the `proxy` and `integrationProxy` properties of `Synthetix` and our `SynthsUSD` contracts.
+    On `May 10, 2020 11pm UTC`, we will switch the `proxy` and `integrationProxy` properties of `Synthetix` and our `SynthsUSD` contracts.
 We will then update our dApps and integrations (including `synthetix-js`) to use the addresses of the new proxies for all calls and transactions. **All events emitted will now be on the new ERC20 proxies.** However, the deprecated proxies will continue to work until Phase 3.

 3.  **Phase 3**

     <span class="wtb-ew-v1" style="width: 560px; display:inline-block"><script src="https://www.worldtimebuddy.com/event_widget.js?h=100&md=5/30/2020&mt=23.00&ml=0.50&sts=0&sln=0&wt=ew-ltc"></script><i><a target="_blank" href="https://www.worldtimebuddy.com/">Time converter</a> at worldtimebuddy.com</i><noscript><a href="https://www.worldtimebuddy.com/">Time converter</a> at worldtimebuddy.com</noscript><script>window[wtb_event_widgets.pop()].init()</script></span>

-    On `May 30, 2020 11pm ETC` (7PM May 30 ET, 9AM June 1 AEST), we will set the `integrationProxy` property from `Synthetix` and `SynthsUSD` to `0x0`, meaning that no more incoming transactions on `0xC011A72400E58ecD99Ee497CF89E3775d4bd732F` (`ProxySynthetix`) or `0x57Ab1E02fEE23774580C119740129eAC7081e9D3` (`ProxysUSD`) will work.
+    On `May 30, 2020 11pm UTC`, we will set the `integrationProxy` property from `Synthetix` and `SynthsUSD` to `0x0`, meaning that no more incoming transactions on `0xC011A72400E58ecD99Ee497CF89E3775d4bd732F` (`ProxySynthetix`) or `0x57Ab1E02fEE23774580C119740129eAC7081e9D3` (`ProxysUSD`) will work.
 These will fail as the target contracts they use will no longer accept incoming requests from them.
 We will update our `ProxySynthetix` and `ProxysUSD` labels to point to the new ERC20 proxies (in our docs and in our contract-linker utility).

 4.  **Phase 4**: We will remove the `ProxyERC20` and `ProxyERC20sUSD` names altogether.